 - Pain, swelling or redness at the injection site.

-- General symptoms up to two days after injection such as fever, chills, fatigue, muscle or joint pain, or headaches.
+- General symptoms up to two days after injection such as fever, chills, fatigue, muscle or joint pain, or headache

-COVID vaccines have been tested on tens of thousands of people.
-Serious side effects are extremely rare and generally occur in people who have had severe allergic reactions in the past.
+Serious allergic reactions have been documented but are extremely rare and generally occur in people who have a history of severe allergic reactions.